CARRIZOZO COMMUNITY NEWSLETTER

 Fridays at 4:30 there are Yoga Classes

-Capitan Public Library Board Meeting is the second Tuesday
+Capitan Public Library Board Meeting is the second Wednesday.

 For more information call Capitan Public Library at 575-354-3035.
 The library is located at 101 E. 2nd Street, Capitan, NM.
 Library hours: Tuesday - Thursday: 10 AM - 6:00 PM; Friday & Saturday: 10 AM - 2 PM; Sunday & Monday: closed.
 Visit us online at: www.capitanlibrary.org OR www.capitanlibrary.blogspot.com or on Facebook at Friends of the Capitan Library.
 The Not 2 Shabby Shop is located at 217 Lincoln Ave. (practically next door to the library).
 N2SS hours: Thursdays 10 AM - 6 PM; Fridays 10 AM - 4 PM; Saturdays 10 AM - 2 PM.

 Isle of Sky Nursery

 Follow the signs through White Oaks to 174 White Oaks Canyon Road.

 Check out www.isleofskynursery.com for news and special events.

 White Oaks No Scum Updates –

 and a small off grid cabin.
 We also have dry camping.
 RV hookups are limited but available for $25.

 WHITE OAKS POTTERY

-10 am - 5 pm open 7 days now for summer.
-Well
+10 am - 5 pm open by appointment.

 Well marked purple signs about 3 miles out of White Oaks on Jicarilla Road will get you there easily.